-Cover page of the large scrapbook created by Charles D. Heseltine, using photos,
+Cover page of the large scrapbook created by Charles D. Heseltine; with the help

 Please consider making a donation to the Narcissus Project.
 Funds are still needed to complete the restoration of the National Register of Historic Places member, Narcissus.
 Click here to make an online donation or scroll to the end of this post to find all donation options.
 All donations are currently matched, dollar-for-dollar, as part of a $40,000 matching grant challenge, thanks to the generous offer from the 20th Century Electric Railway Foundation!